You have probably been eating Kale chips as a salad, in burgers, or something else.

 - Chlorogenic Acid

-According to research conducted by the National Library of Medicine, Kale has the most amount of phytochemical compounds that are effective against cancer, among kale, dandelions, lettuce, and spinach.
+According to research conducted by the National Library of Medicine, Kale has the most amount of phytochemical compounds that are effective against cancer, among leafy greens like kale, dandelions, lettuce, and spinach.

 Kale also contains chlorophyll that prevents the body from absorbing heterocyclic amines.